Show Money Tips for Visa Applications - What to do if you don't have money on your bank account?

 These are two completely different documents.
 Some embassies require any of those but some require both.
 A Bank Statement shows a list of transactions for the given period and a Bank Certificate is an official statement from the bank that the applicant has an account in that branch with such amount in a given period.
 You should get it with the Bank stamp and signature of the Branch Manager.

 I suggest you submit both of them.
 If you’re based abroad then use the local bank that you’re using and use the online banking statement that you have in the Philippines if you still have your savings in Pinas.

-WHY ARE EMBASSIES REQUIRING THIS FOR VISA APPLICATIONS?
+WHY ARE EMBASSIES REQUIRING A SHOW MONEY FOR VISA APPLICATIONS?

 They are requiring this for the reason that they want to be sure that you have the necessary funds to finance for your trip and that you’ll be visiting their country for legitimate reasons.
 Ayaw nila ng mga “kunwaring turista” or “turistang parasite” who will just deplete their resources.
 If you’re going to visit their country for tourism, you must have something to bring to the economy.
 Dapat may pang gastos ka dahil kung wala, anong point para bigyan ka ng visa, di ba?